amandaprorok/taxi_dataset/README.md

 This code was used to create the results in our paper "Privacy-preserving vehicle assignment for mobility-on-demand systems", presented at IROS 2017.
 The code loads the relevant data, namely the transport graph and the taxi requests.
-Since publication of our paper, however, the Yellow Cab data available at http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml has been updated to obfuscate location information and, as such, this code won't work as is.
+The original Yellow Cab data is available at http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml

 ## Relevant publication